 Winding its way through rugged mountains, cavernous valleys, thick forests, and miles of untamed wilderness, the Alaska Railroad is truly a one of a kind operation.
 For railfans though, it’s uniqueness extends well beyond its geography.

-Establishment of a Railroad in Alaska
+Establishment of the Alaska Railroad

 While railroad building was prolific across most of North America during the 1800s, Alaska didn’t get its first railroad until the turn of the 20th century.

-In 1903, the Alaska Central Railroad began construction of the first railroad in the territory, heading northward from the port at Seward on the Kenai Peninsula, with the goal of reaching interior communities.
+In 1903, the Alaska Railroad began construction of the first railroad in the territory, heading northward from the port at Seward on the Kenai Peninsula, with the goal of reaching interior communities.
 Construction progressed at a tedious pace, thanks to the formidable terrain of the region, and by 1909, the railroad was in receivership.
 By this time however, the route had managed to progress through 50 miles of mountainous terrain, and was already carrying passengers, freight, and mail up to the Turnagain Arm.
 From here, journeys would continue via boat or dog sled.

 Upon the Alaska Central entering receivership, the Alaska Northern Railroad took over operations of the line.
 Encountering similar difficulties, the route was only extended by a further 24 miles, and by 1914 the railroad found itself in bankruptcy once again.